You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 But I called the poke the bear a little bit today, and I hope I don't upset you.

-But last night I watched Obama's speech, what I call uh a free market marks Marxist speech, because it seemed to contradict each each comment he made the time before.
+But last night I watched Obama's speech, what I call a free market Marxist speech, because it seemed to contradict each comment he made the time before.

-But what I was wondering last night is I I had I'd come to the Conclusion that not even listening to that speech could get me to vote for McCain.
+But what I was wondering last night is I had come to the conclusion that not even listening to that speech could get me to vote for McCain.

-I've never voted Republican because I've never found one to be conservative enough since Reagan and I was too young back then.
+I've never voted Republican because I've never found one to be conservative enough since Reagan, and I was too young back to him.

 Wait a second.